MetPX/sarracenia/docs/source/Explanation/sarra.rst

 *  It is faster at downloading by using true pub/sub, so it only receives notifications exactly when the file is ready.

-*  it is very naturally parallel: when one process is not enough, just add instances. they will share the same selections seamlessly.
+*  it is naturally parallel: when one process is not enough, just add more.
+   They will share the same selections seamlessly.

 *  for Linux servers, it is used to daisy-chain multiple data pumps together, so that people can maintain independent real-time copied trees for service redundancy, and also for